 How is sickle cell disease treated?

-What else can I do to control the pain?
+What else can I do to control my symptoms?

-A heating pad, hot bath, rest or massage might help.
-Physical therapy to relax and strengthen your muscles and joints might lessen your pain.
-Individual counseling, self-hypnosis and activities to keep you from thinking about your pain (such as watching television or talking on the telephone) might also help.
+A heating pad, hot bath, rest or massage might help relieve any pain.
+Physical therapy to relax and strengthen your muscles and joints might also lessen your pain.
+Individual counseling, self-hypnosis and activities to keep you from thinking about pain (such as watching television or talking on the telephone) might also help.

 It's important for you to have a positive attitude, create a supportive environment, and develop coping skills to help you deal with the disease.
 Strong family relationships and close personal friends can be helpful.
 A support group can also help you cope with the disease.

-Work with your family doctor to set goals for coping with pain.
+Work with your family doctor to set goals for coping with your symptoms.
 Becoming more actively involved in your treatment will help you better manage the disease.

 See a list of resources used in the development of this information.